-6.51 Ensuring that housing land supply caters for the needs of the entirety of the community forms an important part of the Government's objective of significantly boosting the supply of new homes.
+- 6.51 Ensuring that housing land supply caters for the needs of the entirety of the community forms an important part of the Government's objective of significantly boosting the supply of new homes.
 To secure this Paragraph 62 of the NPPF requires plan makers to assess and secure the delivery of the size, type and tenure of housing which is needed over the plan period for different groups in the community.
-This includes but is not limited to those requiring affordable housing (see Policy DM23), families with children, older people (see also Policies DM21 and DM28), students (see Policy DM28), people with disabilities (see also Policy DM21), and the gypsy, traveller, and travelling showpeople community (see Policy DM29).
+This includes but is not limited to those requiring affordable housing (see Policy DM21), families with children, older people (see also Policies DM21) and DM21) and DM28), students (see Policy DM28), people with disabilities (see also Policy DM21), and the gypsy, traveller, and travelling showpeople community (see Policy DM29). - 6.52 Policy DM22 plays an important role in ensuring that the homes provided in the borough respond to the housing needs of the community.
+It sets out the requirements for new homes by type and size across the borough.

-- 6.52 Policy DM22 plays an important role in ensuring that the homes provided in the borough respond to the housing needs of the community.
-It sets out the requirements for new homes by type and size across the borough. - 6.53 The built form of Pendle is heavily influenced by its industrial heritage where fast paced urbanisation took place to support rapid economic growth in the late industrial revolution.
-The result means that Pendle has a high proportion of terraced housing, with 60% of homes classified as Council Tax Band A. These dwellings are often ofcan be of low quality and limited in size promoting overcrowding.
-Terraces have small, if any, rear yard, and are situated within densely populated neighbourhoods which have very limited access to open space or formal sources of recreation.
-The most deprived wards of Pendle (Waterside, Whitefield, Bradley and Southfield) are all in-locations where the housing stock is dominated by poor quality terraced housing. - 6.54 Census data shows that the population of Pendle has grown by 6,348 people over the last 10-years (an increase of 7.1%).
+- 6.53 The built form of Pendle is heavily influenced by its industrial heritage where fast paced urbanisation took place to support rapid economic growth in the late industrial revolution.
+The result means that Pendle has a high proportion of terraced housing, with 60% of homes classified as Council Tax Band A. These dwellings can be of low quality and limited in size promoting overcrowding.
+The most deprived wards of Pendle (Waterside, Whitefield, Bradley and Southfield) are all locations where the housing stock is dominated by poor quality terraced housing. - 6.54 Census data shows that the population of Pendle has grown by 6,348 people over the last 10-years (an increase of 7.1%).
 This is above the national, regional and county averages, as well as the projection population position in published population estimates.
 Natural change and inward migration have both formed a role in driving this population growth, with increases in population recorded in 0-15, 30-39 and over 65 age cohorts over the last 10 years.
 The same growth has not been recorded in the number of households in the borough despite a comparatively larger housing land supply.
 Instead households have expanded in size, with Pendle experiencing the fastest pace growth in household size in the North of England.
-Today the average household size is 2.51 persons, the second highest in Lancashire. - 6.55 The HEDNA confirms that over the plan period, the number of people in older age groups is expected to increase, forming a key driver of future population change for this period.
+Today the average household size is 2.51 persons, the second highest in Lancashire. - The HEDNA confirms that over the plan period, the number of people in older age groups is expected to increase, forming a key driver of future population change for this period.
 As with many other authorities in England, Pendle has an ageing population, and this pattern will continue over the plan period.
 The HEDNA also anticipates that demand for family housing will be expected to continue, particularly by newly formed households.
 These patterns illustrate the need for 2-bed to 3-bed dwellings in the borough.
 The HEDNA has found that a Pendle wide approach to the policy is justified due to limited variation in housing needs experienced between the sub-areas of the borough.